zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-getting-started-procedure.md

 1. Complete the development and unit testing of the extension.
 For more information on debugging, see [portalfx-debugging.md](portalfx-debugging.md) and [portalfx-extensions-testing-in-production.md](portalfx-extensions-testing-in-production.md).

-1. Address the exit criteria to meet previous to moving the extension to the next development phase.
-The exit criteria are located at [top-extensions-production-ready-metrics.md](top-extensions-production-ready-metrics.md).
+1. Address the production-ready metrics criteria to meet previous to moving the extension to the next development phase.
+The production-ready metrics are located at [top-extensions-production-ready-metrics.md](top-extensions-production-ready-metrics.md).

 1. Create configuration files for the extension as specified in [portalfx-extensions-configuration-overview.md](portalfx-extensions-configuration-overview.md).